 Reason: The proposal provides an additional compliance path for awning and canopy covers through the addition of NFPA 286 to Section 3105.4.
 NFPA 286 is referenced in other sections of the IBC, including Chapter 26.

-Cost Impact: Will not increase the cost of construction The proposal provides additional options and adds no mandatory requirements.
+The proposal provides additional options and adds no mandatory requirements.